 Namwali Serpell is a Zambian writer and scholar whose debut novel, The Old Drift, has garnered comparisons to Gabriel García Márquez and Toni Morrison for its ambition, sense of magic, and literary adventurousness.
 Combining a family saga with breathtaking writing and elements of science fiction, fantasy, and more, Serpell is poised to become a new defining voice in the global literary landscape.
 Her talks take a closer look at Serpell’s process and inspiration, from genre fiction to philosophy to pop culture.

 Currently, Serpell is currently a professor of English at Harvard University.
-Previously, she was an Associate Professor in the English department at the University of California, Berkeley, where she researches and teaches classes on contemporary fiction.
+Previously, she was an Associate Professor in the English department at the University of California, Berkeley, where she researched and taught classes on contemporary fiction.
 She is available for virtual engagements.
-She lives in San Francisco.

 The Old Drift